 So, a holistic definition of SEO states that it’s the process of:

 Showing up more prominently in search results (getting better rankings) means more people have the opportunity to see your search listings.
-This can lead to more web traffic, and that can lead to greater profits — but it doesn’t necessarily.
+This can lead to more web traffic, and that can lead to greater profits, but it doesn’t necessarily.
 You can improve your search rankings and not attract any additional web traffic.
+This is especially true if you end up in a featured snippet that answers a search query from within the browser.
 You can also substantially increase your volume of web traffic without increasing your profits, especially if you’re attracting the wrong kinds of people.

 For greater search visibility to deliver significant benefits to your business, it must lead to more profits.
 Usually this happens when: